Updated: Feb 18, 2021

 I’ve been asked many times on the tours if is worthy visiting the famous Lisbon Oceanarium or if is an attraction just for families with kids.
-To be honest, I also had my doubts and haven’t visited it until I had my own child and actually regretted I haven’t visited it earlier.
+To be honest, I also had my doubts and haven’t been there until I had my own child and actually regretted I haven’t visited it earlier.
 I’ve been there twice in six months and honest, would definitely visit it again.

 From the moment I’ve walked in to the last tank, it really impressed me not just for the number of different species, but also for how organized, clean, modern and the good information it provided along all the experience.